likecoin/likecoin-chain/README.md

 Since module support is an experimental feature in Go 1.11, if you are placing the project in `GOPATH`, you need to `export GO111MODULE=on`.

+If you are having network problem on packages with golang.org, you may use the alternative `go.mod.replace` to replace the original `go.mod`.

 ## Usage
 ```sh
 # Query the block info